- Everything You Need To Know About NARS Light Reflecting Foundation - January 15, 2022

 I saw a TikTok video where a girl cut the cardboard inserts that came with her Air Forces as a DIY crease protector.
 While this is a cost-effective method, I’d recommend buying Force Fields ($10).
 I imagine them to be way more comfortable and durable than cardboard (they’re made of flexible foam).
 I also use my Force Fields in my Air Jordan 1’s.
 No crinkly toe box formed against me shall prosper.

 5. Quick clean your white Air force 1’s between wears.

 Don’t wait until your White Air Force 1s are trashed to clean them.
-Whether you use a sneaker wipe or a regular cleaning wipe, wiping between wears helps preserve them.
+Use a sneaker wipe or damp clothes between wears and deep cleans to preserve them.

 6. Don’t delay your “deep” cleaning and have a bottle of THIS sneaker cleaner on hand. (also, available here on Amazon).